Up your web design game by following web design trends.

 Dark-mode designs are extremely popular these days.
 Their popularity started with programmer’s software editors that had one main goal – to reduce eyestrain.
 A lot of websites decided to give choices to their customers by simply letting them switch between light and dark designs.

 The trend can be very useful because it helps colors and other elements to stand out.
 This contrast produces an effective way to point out something important and it’s a very elegant method to do so.

 Finally, this trend is an eco-friendly decision, because it reduces the power of screen lights.
 Good for you, good for nature!

 Typography should have a special place in your website design.
 For most people it’s just an unexplored world as vast as the creativity it brings in.
 By using LARGE FONTS, you insist YOUR MESSAGE to be DELIVERED.
 The best way to try it is to place it in the header.

 The other trend is to use a font variation.
 The combination of several fonts can be a creative way to point out your versatility.

-Before you jump into the world of typography, we advise you to respects some rules.
+Before you jump into the world of typography, we advise you to respect some rules.
 Make sure that the typography you choose matches your brand line.
-It should be easy-to-read and responsive.
+It should be easy to read and responsive.
 The most important part – don’t overuse it.
 Besides, you should feel free to experiment and get to know all the effects that typography can deliver.

 Summary of the web design trends: